Kruptein/planarally-docs/docs/dm/assets.md

 Selecting any of the icons next to “default” gives all players access to the shape.
 Enabling <font-awesome :icon="['fas', 'pencilalt']"/>  allows those with access to edit the shape.
 Enabling <font-awesome :icon="['fas', 'arrowsalt']"/>  allows those with access to move the shape unless locked.
-Enabling <font-awesome :icon="['fas', 'lightbulb']"/>  allows those with access to see the shape.
+Enabling <font-awesome :icon="['fas', 'lightbulb']"/>  allows those with access to see the private auras/lights the shape has.

 ### Trackers